damonvjanis/messenger-react/README.md

 ![](https://github.com/damonvjanis/messenger-react/raw/images-for-readme/number.png)

+***
+At this point, you should have the following things:

+* A Telnyx API key that looks like this: `KEY0171B35698E39333BB93681456E5C0BA_4xPVwJGnqlfdyiyCOz1iRf`
+* A purchased Telnyx phone number, formatted like this: `+13853830503`
+* An app name picked out, like `my-example-biz-messenger`

-You're done with the Telnyx setup and ready to launch!! 🎉😅🚀
+You're done with the Telnyx setup and ready to launch!! 🎉🚀
 ***

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)